PLPD Auto Insurance

 If you can’t afford to pay for the repair or the total replacement of your vehicle, PLPD insurance without full coverage add-ons may leave you high and dry in an at-fault accident.

-There are differences in PLPD auto insurance by company and by state.
+There are some differences in this type of auto insurance based on the company you choose and the state you live in.
 According to the Insurance Information Institute, the coverage limits for PLPD insurance varies for each state.

 Therefore, PLPD insurance quotes in Florida and Indiana will be different.
 PLPD insurance for Progressive and State Farm will vary in monthly and annual costs.
 To maximize your State Farm PLPD savings, enroll in liability-only insurance.